flaneurette/Astrology/README.md

 This astrology software displays planetary bodies on a horizontal graph.
 It is possible to choose a planetary body, and display it on a certain selected timeline.

+# Databases
+There are 3 zip files containing the databases with the calculated planetary bodies.
+These need to be extracted, and added into a database in order to query them through the PHP files.

 # Credits
 The class is free for use under the GNU v 2.0 license.